 The Organic Shop in Tirana, which stocks local organic products, fruit, veg, dairy, and meat goods is in this area as well.
 You also find here the Post Office Tirana Zp 5/1 – 1057, which holds parcels and this is where you need to pick them up.
 The other location is the Post Office at Komuna e Parisit.

 Yzberish neighborhood is located on the outskirts of Tirana, close to the new outer ring overpass that allows drivers to bypass the city.

 The neighborhood is known for the collection of factories located there, it is home to beer, flour and meat factories.
 Due to this high concentration of industries, a new and lively residential suburb has emerged.

-The area of Yzberisht has undergone huge development in recent years and there are many new high rise apartment blocks, which have resulted in a neighborhood packed with bars, shops, restaurants, and markets.
+The area of Yzberish has undergone huge development in recent years and there are many new high rise apartment blocks, which have resulted in a neighborhood packed with bars, shops, restaurants, and markets.

-One thing that is very evident in Yzberisht is the number of families with young children.
-Evenings in Yzberisht are lively!
+One thing that is very evident in Yzberish is the number of families with young children.
+Evenings in Yzberish are lively!
 As an area of Tirana that offers large and newly built apartments at lower rates than those neighborhoods closer to the city center, it has become a popular area for young families.

-Yzberisht is serviced by its own bus Yzberisht/Dogana and is also accessible by the orange Kombinat/Kinostudio bus which stops by the entrance road to the neighborhood beside the private hospital, Spitali Amerikan 3.
+Yzberish is serviced by its own bus Yzberish / Dogana and is also accessible by the orange Kombinat / Kinostudio bus which stops by the entrance road to the neighborhood beside the private hospital, Spitali Amerikan 3.